How-They-Voted-Ireland/client-app/README.md

 ## Contribute

+### Before contributing

+Please check out the [Code of Conduct](https://github.com/How-They-Voted-Ireland/organisation-files/blob/master/CODE_OF_CONDUCT) and the [Contributing Guide](https://github.com/How-They-Voted-Ireland/organisation-files/blob/master/CONTRIBUTING.md)

+In short - Be nice :D plus use the repo's issues to identify contributions that are needed or to propose an idea.
+Thanks.

 ### Content

 The app will feature a list of Dail debates and bills.
 These are often difficult to read and understand without context.
 Contributions are sought for simplified, unbiased explanations of these along with classification into categories such as health, housing, childcare, policing, etc...